AlanjRichardson/kinghorninformationsources.github.io/README.md

 READ-ONLY DESIGN

-The gallery is intentionally read-only.
+The public gallery is intentionally read-only.
-All curation happens offline via the spreadsheet and scripts.
+All editing and correction happens offline via the spreadsheet and scripts.
-This protects historical integrity.
+This protects historical accuracy and consistency.

 ------------------------------------------------------------

 MAINTENANCE RULES

-- Always fix filename errors in the spreadsheet first
+- Always fix filename or name errors in the spreadsheet first
 - Regenerate downstream files after every change
 - Never manually edit:
   - people-data.js